tagohd/mono/Outline.md

 ## 2.2 Initiation
 ### 2.2.1 Tests, Allies, and Enemies
 - Luke learns some spells
 - James is pushing Luke really hard, and Luke's not doing that well with it.
+(He'll just have to try harder.)
 He perseveres because he believes it's necessary to save ~~Sam~~ someone.

 ### 2.2.2 The Approach
 - Luke and Case set out to gather the Legendary Artifacts